강의

 • 'Programmers Dev Course: Linux System and Kernel Expert' Main Instructor

-• June 2022, Korea Computer Conference (KCC2022) - Tutorial presentation [Conquering the Linux Kernel using ftrace]
+• June 2022, Korea Computer Congress (KCC2022) - Tutorial Presentation [Conquering the Linux Kernel Using ftrace]

-I can confidently say that I am the educator who can explain the major functions that make up the Linux kernel better than anyone else in the country.
+I can confidently say that I am an educator who can explain the key functions that make up the Linux kernel better than anyone else in Korea.

-• The TRACE32 training program can only be practiced in a Windows environment.
+• The TRACE32 educational program can only be practiced in a Windows environment.

-• The TRACE32 educational program may only be used for 'educational purposes' and may not be modified or distributed for commercial purposes.
+• The TRACE32 educational program can only be used for 'educational purposes' and cannot be modified or distributed for commercial use.

-• If you have any questions while using the TRACE32 training program in this lecture , be sure to ask the instructor .
+• If you have any questions while using the TRACE32 educational program for this courseDefinitely for educatorsPlease ask a question.

 • Operating System and Version (OS): Raspberry Pi (Raspbian), Linux Kernel v6.1

-• TRACE32 Educational Program and Installation Guide Document (Lecture)
+• TRACE32 Educational Program and Installation Guide Documentation (Lecture)

-• It would be good to have a general idea of how Linux works.
+• It would be good if you have a rough understanding of how Linux works.

 Recommended for